The Luge Race

-Approaching the start of the downhill, the slider lies down on the sled in a prone position.
-This is his body position for the remainder of the run.
-From this prone position, with his head lifted only enough to have some idea where he's going, the slider navigates the twists, turns and straightaways with his body simultaneously tight and relaxed.
-This is not an easy state to achieve -- the body must be stiff enough to maximize acceleration (any wobbling or looseness would increase friction between the sled and the track) and yet relaxed enough to absorb the intense forces acting on the slider throughout the run.
+Approaching the start of the downhill, the slider lies face up and feet first on their back and remains is this position for the remainder of the run.
+Sliders only lift their head enough to have an idea where they are on the track.
+They use their body weight to navigate the twists, turns and straightaways while remaining relaxed, something not easy achieve.
+Their body must be stiff enough to maximize acceleration — any wobbling or looseness increases friction between the sled and the track — and yet relaxed enough to absorb the intense forces acting on them throughout the run.

-Luge is timed using photoelectric sensors at the start and finish.
+Olympic luge is timed to 1/1000 of a second; it is timed using photoelectric sensors at the start and finish.
 The setup has a light transmitter/receiver pair at each end of the run.
 The transmitter is on one side of the track, and the receiver is on the other.
 At the start, the slider triggers the timer when he crosses the line because he blocks the light beam.
 At the finish line, he stops the timer the same way.

 Since the 1998 Games, luge timing systems have been calibrated before each race using a GPS satellite with an atomic clock that's accurate to the 10-10 seconds.
 The calibration process is basically about synchronizing the timers on the luge course with the atomic clock on the satellite.
 With a modified GPS receiver built into the timing system, the satellite can trigger the start timer and then trigger the stop timer after a certain interval.
 If the time noted by the satellite and the time noted by the ground system matches to at least the second thousandth of a second, the timing system is ready for a race.

 Completing a luge run is an exhilarating and physically demanding task.
 Let's take a look at the physics involved in making it from the start to the finish.